amandamfielding/Hoo/README.md

 ![image of splash](docs/screenshots/hoo-splash.png)

 In our implementation of this app, we used VueRouter to handle the route and component changes, as well as the transitions between the routes.
 Each component is built as a single-file Vue component and given access to the store with the `App` component's `<router-view>` tag.
-As AJAX requests are made to the backend from the component's methods, the success response dispatches actions to commit mutations on the state.
+As AJAX requests are made to the backend's REST api from the component's methods, the success response dispatches actions to commit mutations on the state.

+### User Login and Signup

 ### Events

 Upon log in, the store saves user data and puts it into `localStorage`.
 A logged in user has access to the `Events` component, which lists all of the future events posted by admin users (event planners or staffing agencies).
-The index of `Events` shows the user a short description, location, dates, and estimated pay rate for each event.
-Upon selecting an `Event`, the user is taken to the `EventShow`
+To get the `Events` index, an AJAX request is made to the backend and a jbuilder view returns  The index of `Events` shows the user the location, dates, and estimated pay rate for each event.

+### EventShow

+Upon selecting an `Event` from the index, the user is taken to the `EventShow` component which lists all of the information given in creating the event and allows a user to "apply" to the .

+### Profile

 ## Future Directions for the Project